HTTPArchive/almanac.httparchive.org/src/content/en/2019/javascript.md

 Only a subset of popular frameworks are being analyzed here, but it's important to note that all of them either follow one of these two approaches:

-- A [model-view-controller](https://developer.chrome.com/apps/app_frameworks) (or model-view-viewmodel) architecture
+- A <a hreflang="en" href="https://developer.chrome.com/apps/app_frameworks">model-view-controller</a> (or model-view-viewmodel) architecture
 - A component-based architecture

-Although there has been a shift towards a component-based model, many older frameworks that follow the MVC paradigm ([AngularJS](https://angularjs.org/), [Backbone.js](https://backbonejs.org/), [Ember](https://emberjs.com/)) are still being used in thousands of pages.
-However, [React](https://reactjs.org/), [Vue](https://vuejs.org/) and [Angular](https://angular.io/) are the most popular component-based frameworks ([Zone.js](https://github.com/angular/zone.js) is a package that is now part of Angular core).
+Although there has been a shift towards a component-based model, many older frameworks that follow the MVC paradigm (<a hreflang="en" href="https://angularjs.org/">AngularJS</a>, <a hreflang="en" href="https://backbonejs.org/">Backbone.js</a>, <a hreflang="en" href="https://emberjs.com/">Ember</a>) are still being used in thousands of pages.
+However, <a hreflang="en" href="https://reactjs.org/">React</a>, <a hreflang="en" href="https://vuejs.org/">Vue</a> and <a hreflang="en" href="https://angular.io/">Angular</a> are the most popular component-based frameworks (<a hreflang="en" href="https://github.com/angular/zone.js">Zone.js</a> is a package that is now part of Angular core).

 ## Differential loading

-[JavaScript modules](https://v8.dev/features/modules), or ES modules, are supported in [all major browsers](https://caniuse.com/#feat=es6-module).
+<a hreflang="en" href="https://v8.dev/features/modules">JavaScript modules</a>, or ES modules, are supported in <a hreflang="en" href="https://caniuse.com/#feat=es6-module">all major browsers</a>.
 Modules provide the capability to create scripts that can import and export from other modules.
 This allows anyone to build their applications architected in a module pattern, importing and exporting wherever necessary, without relying on third-party module loaders.

 To declare a script as a module, the script tag must get the `type="module"` attribute: